-For some people, saving for retirement (and saving as much as The Trinity Study tells you to) or having an extra-large emergency fund makes then happy.
-For some people just amassing wealth makes them happy (until we get to the ethical issues of hoarding wealth) than go right ahead!
-If that is what truly makes you happy and you know it then that is practicing mindful spending and we don’t ever need to talk about coffee ever again except that we probably will.
+For some people, saving for retirement (and saving as much as The Trinity Study tells you to) or having an extra-large emergency fund makes them happy.
+For some people, just amassing wealth makes them happy.
+If this is you, until we get to the ethical issues of hoarding wealth, then go right ahead!
+If that is what truly makes you happy and you know it, then that is practicing mindful spending, and we don’t ever need to talk about coffee ever again! (except that we probably will.)

 When you make a purchase or pay a bill.
 Stop.
 Think.
 Think about why you are spending this money.
 Why are you buying this item?
 Why are you paying this bill?
 Is it purposeful?

 This is pretty easy when it comes to essential bills.
 Stop.
 Think.
-Say out loud (or quietly if you are embarrassed)- I am paying my water bill so that I can have water in my home.
+Say out loud (or quietly if you are embarrassed)- I am paying my water bill to have water in my home.
 I am grateful that I have the ability to pay for water in my home.
-This not only will bring you more peace in your spending but will increase your gratification for the things you have.
-If you feel resentful about any of your bills this can help take away some of the negative feelings as well.
+This will bring you more peace in your spending and increase your gratification for the things you have.
+If you feel resentful about any of your bills, this can help take away some of the negative feelings as well.

-If you are a parent and you say these types of things out loud in front of your kids, then you will be teaching them to not only have gratitude for the things they have but also the value of money.
+If you are a parent and say these types of things out loud in front of your kids, you will be teaching them to have gratitude for the things they have and the value of money.

 If you are purchasing a want, then do the same thing.
 Stop.
 Think.
 Say, “I am spending this money on a new top for myself.
 This shirt will make me happy and make me feel confident.
 I am happy that I can buy pretty shirts”.